 I left the practice and went on to work in ad sales for an internet company.
 A few years later, I went to culinary school and then worked as a pastry chef at various restaurants and hotels in New York City.

 Meanwhile, I finished my Nutritious Life Certification and left with a desire to continue expanding my knowledge.
 So, I signed up for the Institute for Integrative Nutrition’s Health Coach program.
-I decided I want to focus on teaching people to eat empowered—one of the nine pillars of Nutritious Life.
+I decided I want to focus on teaching people to eat empowered—one of the eight pillars of Nutritious Life.
 I have done cooking classes for private clients and have always enjoyed teaching new techniques or how to use new ingredients.
 So, I want to start a business in which I can coach and teach people how to cook and eat empowered.

 I think following your passion creates a happier world and can help others make a difference.
 You never know who you are inspiring.
 When I went to my 20-year college reunion this past summer, I ran into a classmate who had read a feature on me in our alumni magazine, and it inspired him to pursue photography.